icambron/twix.js/docs/docs.md

 ###isSame

 Does the range begin and end on the same minute/hour/day/month/year?
-Any time period understood by moment will work.
+Any time period understood by Moment will work.

 ```js
 moment("1982-05-25T05:00").twix("1982-05-26T06:00").isSame("day");  //=> false